Fact-checked against Department of Education on 2026-04-25.

 Full-fee places

-Full-fee students pay the full course cost.
-For domestic full-fee places at approved providers, FEE-HELP covers the cost via a deferred loan.
-International students typically don’t have access to HELP and pay full international fees upfront.
+Full-fee students cover the entire course cost.
+For domestic full-fee places at approved providers, FEE-HELP picks that up as a deferred loan.
+International students generally can’t access HELP at all and pay full international fees upfront.

-The actual loan mechanics are in our HECS-HELP article; the eligibility detail is in the HELP eligibility article.
-Together they cover the full higher-education funding picture.
+The loan mechanics themselves are in our HECS-HELP article, and the eligibility detail is in the HELP eligibility article.
+Read together, they cover the whole higher-education funding picture.

-• Living costs — typically the biggest financial pressure for many students
+- Living costs – usually the biggest financial squeeze for students

 Support payments and family interactions

-Several Centrelink payments specifically support students and their families:
+A handful of Centrelink payments are built specifically for students and their families:

-The eligibility for these is covered in our Centrelink eligibility article.
-The Youth Allowance for students page is the authoritative starting point for the most common student payment.
+We cover who qualifies for these in our Centrelink eligibility article.
+For the most common student payment, the Youth Allowance for students page is the place to start.

-What stands out about the family interaction is the Family Income Test for dependent students under 22.
-Family income shapes how much Youth Allowance the student receives (or whether they’re eligible at all).
-The income test on the parents can quietly reduce the support a student receives, even when the student’s own circumstances would warrant more.
+The part that catches families out is the Family Income Test for dependent students under 22.
+The parents’ income shapes how much Youth Allowance the student gets – or whether they get anything at all.
+So a parental income test can quietly trim a student’s support, even when the student’s own situation would point to more.

 Frequently asked questions